ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## Prefix filtering considerations
 {: #prefix-filtering-considerations}
 * For non-GRE connections, the network owner can add prefix filters.
-For GRE connections, the Transit Gateway owner can add prefix filters, which is an important consideration for cross-account connections.
+For GRE connections, only the Transit Gateway owner can add or modify prefix filters, which is an important consideration for cross-account connections.
 * For cross-account connections, only the account owner of the respective connection can modify prefix filters.
 Other accounts can view the connection, but can't modify the filters.
 * You can't filter incoming prefixes from another account.
 * Prefix filters in the list are processed sequentially.
 You can modify the order at any time.

 * If you select **Request connection to a network in another account** as the connect reach option, you can't set prefix filters because you are not the network owner for that connection.
 Prefix filters must be configured in the account that owns the network.
-For GRE connections, the Transit Gateway owner can set prefix filters when creating the connection.
+For GRE connections, only the Transit Gateway owner can set prefix filters when creating the connection.
 * Prefix filter subnet masks are specific.
 For example, a rule that is defined as `10.10.20.0/24` does not match with subnet `10.10.20.0/28` or any other subnet prefix.
 * Review the [prefix service limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits) for transit gateways.